wonscha/wonscha/README.md

 Hi!
-Thank you for visiting my github profile.
-I am a Machine Learning / Fullstack developer with quick learning capability and high responsibility.
+Thank you for visiting my github page.
+I am a software developer who's interested in web fullstack and machine learning.